-The purpose of this time together is to encourage thought; yours and mine.
+The purpose of this time together is to encourage thought:

-And, How that can help us in Building Dynamic Relationships!
+— and, How that can help us in

 The mental image of a Cowboy Poet & Philadelphia Lawyer is one of ostensible contradiction.
 Yet, these four words remind me that life is best experienced on a spectrum.
 So, think of a sphere.
 Then, imagine the axis lines holding it symmetrical from the inside, out.